misterfancysocks/img-model-training-experiment/_specs/img-generation/img-generation-spec.md

 - **Endpoint**: `GET /api/get-lora-models`
 - **Process**:
-  - Retrieves all LoRA models from the `loras` table in the database.
+  - Retrieves LoRA models from the `loras` table in the database based on the user ID.
-  - For each model, generates a signed URL for the LoRA file stored in GCP.
-  - Returns a JSON array of LoRA models with an added `signedUrl` field.
+  - Returns a JSON array of LoRA models.

 ### 5. Image Generation Process